-We parked at Dalshaugane (where the big P is) and although there are a number of set walks around Botnavatnet mountain and the waterfall of Tveitaelvo, we only followed one for a short space of time and decided to cut straight up the mountain to see if we could get some shots of the actual waterfall.
+We parked at Dalshaugane (where the big P is) and although there are a number of set walks around Botnavatnet mountain and the waterfall of Tveitaelva, we only followed one for a short space of time and decided to cut straight up the mountain to see if we could get some shots of the actual waterfall.

 Our plan was to straddle the waterfall and then continue up to Botnavatnet Lake at the top of the mountain.
 Just after we left a few spots of rain started to pitter-patter on our cagoules but this is Norway and it is prone to temperamental weather so we continued walking…

 After a short distance, you have the option to cross the river on a bridge and follow the red route up to Klovskarvatnet.
 The river here is quite wide but still fast flowing.
 I am told that in the winter it freezes entirely and you can toboggan down it.